 I love to caramelize onions and other vegetables that have an innate sweetness.
 It allows that sweet taste to come to the front and gives the vegetable a much different taste.
-Mushrooms are another great veggie to caramelize and it’s a lot easier than you might think.
+Mushrooms are another great veggie that is perfect for caramelization and it’s a lot easier than you might think.

 Making Caramelized Mushrooms

-My husband loves these mushrooms.
+My husband loves caramelized mushrooms.
 He is fond of them cooked any way that I do them but really raved about these.
+We have them often as a simple side dish and they are just plain amazing on top of a good burger.

 The mushrooms are just full of flavor, not at all soggy and worth the patience required in cooking.
 (I find it hard not to mess with things when they are on the stove!)